Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Referred application

 * The imported application must have a name.
-Use the real name of the module being imported.
+Use the real name of the bundle being imported.
 * Please specify the minimum version for the dependency.
 The minimum version must conform to the pattern `x.y.z`.
 * Please specify the maximum version for the dependency.
 The maximum version must conform to the pattern `x.y.z`.
 * The minimum version must not be greater than the maximum version.